Healthcare in Israel: Ottoman era

 During Ottoman rule, health care in the region of Palestine, Eretz Yisrael, was poor and underdeveloped until the 19th century.
 Healthcare was largely provided by traditional healers, amateur druggists, and experts in medicinal herbs.
 Modern medical institutions began to be established in the 19th century.
 Three Jewish hospitals were founded in Jerusalem: Bikur Cholim (1826), Misgav Ladach (1854), and Ezrat Nashim (1895).
 Christian missionary organizations also set up medical facilities.
 The British consulate in Jerusalem established a clinic providing free medical care in 1838, which was turned into a hospital run by a missionary organization in 1844.
 The communal leadership of the Haredi Jewish community was opposed to the establishment of Jewish medical institutions until the mid-19th century, fearing that the influence of Jewish doctors trained in secular universities would disrupt the religious life of the Jewish community of Ottoman Palestine.
 After the establishment of the missionary hospital in Jerusalem, the Haredi communal leadership dropped its objections to Jewish medical institutions, as the influence of missionaries was seen as a greater threat than that of Jewish doctors trained in secular institutions.

 In 1872, Max Sandreczky, a German Christian physician, settled in Jerusalem and opened the first children's hospital in the country, Marienstift, which admitted children of all faiths.
 In 1891, a Jewish hospital was opened in Jaffa.
 Scores of clinics managed by Jewish doctors were also opened.
 In the late nineteenth century, as the Yishuv, or pre-state Jewish community, began to grow in the wake of the First Aliyah, medical systems were set up in the emerging Jewish agricultural settlements, or moshavot.
 Financially backed by Baron Edmond de Rothschild, the settlers hired physicians and medical assistants.
 A sick room was built in Rishon LeZion and a fourteen-bed hospital was established in Zikhron Ya'akov.
 Towards the end of the 19th century and into the early 20th century, the medical system in the moshavot was expanded, initially under Baron Rothschild and then under the auspices of the Jewish Colonization Association.
 Nurses and midwives were hired and apothecaries run by trained pharmacists were established.
 Primary care was provided in the moshavot with serious cases referred to the hospitals and in some cases abroad for treatment.
-In 1902, another Jewish hospital in Jerusalem, Shaarei Zedek, was opened just two miles from the Old City.
+In 1902, another Jewish hospital in Jerusalem, Shaare Zedek, was opened in central Jerusalem.